-The mode of instruction for this course is fully in-person.
-The course is officially split into a lecture and a lab component, with lectures on Tuesdays and labs on Fridays.
-In reality, we will have a little more lecture than lab time and some labs will be on a Tuesday and some lectures on a Friday.
+This spring 2022, we are transitioning back to fully in-person mode of instruction.
+The course is officially split into a lecture and a lab component, with lectures on Mondays and labs on Wednesdays.
+In reality, we will have a little more lecture than lab time and some labs will be on a Monday and some lectures on a Wednesday.
 "Lab days" may also contain a lecture component, in which case you will encounter both Jochen and Rosy on such a day.